Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 You Should Know This about Putting Chalkboard Paint on Glass

+Can you use chalkboard paint on glass??
 My original thought was to just paint the chalkboard paint directly on the glass.
 I tried it.
 It didn’t work:( It just chips right off.
+Short answer: NO!

 Plan B – give it something to stick too!
 So I painted a layer of dark gray chalk paint on the glass first.

 Make sure to clean your glass first.
-Then paint on some chalk paint.
+Then paint the chalk paint directly on the glass.

 Once that’s dry, lightly sand it to remove any ridges.
 Dust it off and then paint a layer of chalkboard paint on.
 I ended up applying three layers of chalkboard paint, allowing them to dry at least an hour in between.